Reaction (The Spectacular Spider-Man)

 "Reaction" is the eighth episode of the American animated television series The Spectacular Spider-Man, which is based on the comic book character Spider-Man, created by Stan Lee and Steve Ditko.
 The episode originally broadcast in the United States on the Kids WB! block for The CW on May 3, 2008.

 The episode details Dr. Otto Octavius as an accidental laboratory incident caused by the Green Goblin where the radiation merges special mechanical tentacles to his skin and seemingly damaged his brain (although it was later suggested that what was interpreted as brain damage was in fact his mind rewiring itself to accommodate four extra limbs), and turns him from a timid and weak scientist into the villain Dr. Octopus.
 "Reaction" was directed by Jennifer Coyle and was the first episode of the series to be written by Randy Jandt.
 While writing the teleplay, Jandt was challenged with staying true to the original material of Spider-Man, particularly towards that of Dr. Octopus.

 "Reaction" received generally positive reviews, with television critics singling out Dr. Octopus' portrayal.
 Octopus's character design was applauded by both the designers and Coyle; the latter noted that his design allowed her to direct them freely in different manners, and that the arms in particular were particularly well-done.
-Peter MacNicol voiced the character and used a voice inspired by that of late actor Laird Cregar.
+Peter MacNicol voiced the character and used a voice inspired by that of actor Laird Cregar.
 It is available on both the third volume DVD set for the series, as well as the complete season box set.